tanlines/tos-all-max/README.md

 This tool will autofill cards you don't own for each category to display your options.
 With less than 5 remaining options, you can guarantee choosing any missing card from that category.

+## Dupe count checker

+Counts how many of each card you have, factoring different evolution levels of the same type

 ## Available Scripts

 In the project directory, you can run: